iqrabismisjsu/Data-Mining/README.md

 ## Future Enhancements

 - Add additional arithmetic operations
-- Design of either a command line or a graphical user interface (GUI)
+- Design of either a command line or a graphical user interface

 ## Communication